Frequently Asked Questions

 The VaultMoat™ is a proprietary score (0–100) that measures how defensible your business model is against well-funded competitors — higher is better on the 0–100 scale.
 It is separate from your VaultScore™, which scores pitch deck quality.
 The VaultMoat™ scores the underlying business — specifically, whether you have a structural moat that makes it hard for a $50M+ competitor to replicate your position.

-It scores six dimensions: moat type, moat strength, evidence of compounding, competitive stress test, time to replicate, and strategic clarity.
+It scores five dimensions: moat type and mechanism, evidence of the moat in action, compounding rate and trajectory, competitive stress test, and stage calibration and honesty.
 The score is generated automatically whenever you run an analysis on Pro.

 What do the VaultMoat™ ranges mean?